Nope (film): Possible sequels

 Perea convinced Peele and the Universal executives to change his character's fate in the film's climax from being killed primarily out of interest in a potential sequel, saying: "There's no way the story's over in my head.
 There's no way.
-For how heroic everything kind of seemed at the end, I'm like there's no way they leave the heroes like this.
+For how heroic everything kind of seemed at the end, I'm like, there's no way they leave the heroes like this.
 This is just the start of something new."
-In an interview with Thrillist, Jean Jacket designer John O. Dabiri suggested that the creature survived its apparent death at the film's conclusion, saying "There's a species of jellyfish that's called the immortal jellyfish [...]
-I'm not a movie maker.
-But if it was me, I would say there would be some interesting opportunity to ask whether we've seen the last of Jean Jacket."
+In an interview with Thrillist, Jean Jacket designer, John O. Dabiri, suggested that the creature survived its apparent death at the film's conclusion, saying, "There's a species of jellyfish that's called the immortal jellyfish [...]
+I'm not a movie maker, but if it was me, I would say there would be some interesting opportunity to ask whether we've seen the last of Jean Jacket."
 In an interview with The New York Times, Peele addressed a character that was cut from the film, listed on IMDb as "Nobody", saying "The story of that character has yet to be told, I can tell you that.
 Which is another frustrating way of saying, I'm glad people are paying attention.
 I do think they will get more answers on some of these things in the future.
 We're not over telling all of these stories."

-In January 2023, Peele expressed interest in a Nope sequel featuring multiple members of the occulonimbus species ("Jean Jackets"), exploring "the nature of the occulonimbi", saying that "I didn't want to be sort of literal that Jean Jacket or this occulonimbus species is an angel, but I do think that there is something about where evolution and design collide that leaves doors open that may or may not be answered in the future".
+In January 2023, Peele expressed interest in a Nope sequel featuring multiple members of the occulonimbus species ("Jean Jackets"), exploring "the nature of the occulonimbi", saying, "I didn't want to be sort of literal that Jean Jacket, or this occulonimbus species, is an angel, but I do think that there is something about where evolution and design collide that leaves doors open that may or may not be answered in the future."